PlayeRom/flightgear-addon-which-runway/README.md

 ## License

-Logbook is an Open Source project and it is licensed under the GNU Public License v3 (GPLv3).
+"Which Runway" is an Open Source project and it is licensed under the GNU Public License v3 (GPLv3).